toftul/mielib/README.md

 # MieLib

-Library which contains many Mie-ralated functions in optics and acoustics.
+Python library which contains many Mie-related functions in optics and acoustics.
 In particular:
 - Scattering Mie coefficients for isotropic spheres:
     -  Acoustic Mie coefficients based on Phys.
 Rev. Lett.
 123, 183901 (2019) (see SM)
     - Optics Mie coefficients based on Bohren Huffmann book.